-How Do I Claim a PPI Tax Refund in 2023?
+How Do I Claim a PPI Tax Refund in 2024?

 When it comes to tax, it usually gets taken from everything.
 PPI payouts were susceptible to tax when it came to interest, so you may have had a smaller settlement than you were expecting.
-However, you may be able to claim this back, entitling you to another payout from a PPI tax refund.
+However, you were able to claim this back, entitling you to another payout from a PPI tax refund.

-What Is a PPI Tax Refund?
+What Was a PPI Tax Refund?

 When you received a PPI payout, 20% tax was automatically deducted from the interest.
 This reduced how much you received in compensation, but mostly this was unfair as many people did not need to pay this tax.
 Since 2016, you’ve been able to earn a certain amount of interest a year without having to pay tax on it.